jangler/lgbtasm/README.md

 The characters in `/#;-` all begin inline comments, although instruction delimiter status overrides comment character status in the `compile()` function.

+"Local" labels (the only kind) start with a `.` and can be referenced by relative jumps.
+Decompilation automatically generates labels for relative jump destinations.

 ## Functions